axonops/stargate/apis/sgv2-restapi/README.md

 > **Warning**
 > You need to build the coordinator docker image(s) first.
 In the Stargate repo directory `/apis` run:
 > ```
-> ../mvnw clean install -P dse -DskipTests && ./build_docker_images.sh
+> ../mvnw clean install-DskipTests && ./build_docker_images.sh
 > ```

 Running integration tests from an IDE is supported out of the box.